petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-faq.md

 This section discusses Trusted Launch supported features and deployments.

+### What is Trusted Launch as default (TLaD)?
+Trusted launch as default is now available as public preview for Virtual Machines (VM) and Virtual Machine Scale Sets (VMSS) in REST API.

+Trusted launch as default in REST API is a fast and zero-touch means of improving the security posture of new Gen2 based Azure VM and VMSS deployments.
+With Trusted Launch as default, any new Gen2 VM or VMSS created via REST API will by default result in Trusted Launch VM, which automatically enables secureboot and vTPM.

+#### How do I onboard to Trusted Launch as default preview?
+1. Use PowerShell and run the following commands.

+    % Connect-AzAccount

+    % Set-AzContext -SubscriptionId "\<your subscription id>"

+2. Register your subscription(s) running the command below in PowerShell.

+    % Register-azproviderFeature -ProviderNamespace "Microsoft.Compute" -FeatureName "TrustedLaunchByDefaultPreview"

+3. Verify subscription registration running the command below in PowerShell.

+    % Get-azproviderFeature -ProviderNamespace "Microsoft.Compute" -FeatureName "TrustedLaunchByDefaultPreview"

+    If your registered subscription appears in the output, then your subscription has been registered.

+4. Execute your existing deployment script (Azure SDK, Terraform, or another method that is NOT Azure Portal, CLI or PowerShell) as is to create a new Gen2 VM or VM Scaleset (VMSS).
+The new VM/VMSS just created using the registered subscription will result in a Trusted Launch VM/VMSS.

+(Note: To simplify the preview onboarding experience to Trusted Launch as default, we require your subscription to be registered.
+However, once Trusted Launch as default in REST becomes generally available, subscription registration is not required.
+You must update the API version for just the VM/VMSS creation blocks in your deployment script.)

+#### How do I offboard from Trusted Launch as default preview?
+1. Use PowerShell and run the following commands.

+    % Connect-AzAccount

+    % Set-AzContext -SubscriptionId "\<your subscription id>"

+2. Unregister your subscription(s) running the command below in PowerShell.

+    % Unregister-azproviderFeature -ProviderNamespace "Microsoft.Compute" -FeatureName "TrustedLaunchByDefaultPreview"

+3. Verify subscription registration running the command below in PowerShell.

+    % Get-azproviderFeature -ProviderNamespace "Microsoft.Compute" -FeatureName "TrustedLaunchByDefaultPreview"

+    If your subscription doesn’t appear in the output, then your subscription has been unregistered.

 ### Is Azure Compute Gallery supported by Trusted Launch?

 Trusted Launch now allows images to be created and shared through the [Azure Compute Gallery](trusted-launch-portal.md#trusted-launch-vm-supported-images) (formerly Shared Image Gallery).
 The image source can be: